Premier League Darts Betting Offers 2022

 |M&S Bank Arena||England||Liverpool||11,000||2008|

-The tournament is usually played across sixteen different venues, with the final being held at the Mercedes-Benz Arena in Berlin.
-Looking at the 2021 edition, the table above shows the different venues that will be used.
+The tournament is usually played across sixteen different venues, with the final being held at the Utilita Arena in Newcastle.
+Looking at the 2022 edition, the table above shows the different venues that will be used.

 As you can see, every week the tournament moved around the country to different arenas that were large enough to fit in the crowd wanting to watch.